nmstate/kubernetes-nmstate/docs/user-guide/102-configuration.md

 ## Selecting nodes

 All the Policies we used so far were applied on all nodes across the cluster.
-It is however possible to select only a subset of nodes using via a node selector.
+It is however possible to select only a subset of nodes using a node selector.

 In the following example, we configure a VLAN interface with tag 100 over a NIC `eth1`.
 This configuration will be done only on node which has labels matching